nycmeshnet/docs/content/hardware/config.md

 4. Click “Choose File” at the top.
 5. Navigate to where you saved the firmware, select the file and click “Open”.
 You will see the file appear in the interface.
 6. Wait for the firmware to fully upload (you will see the upload progress in the bottom left corner).
-7. Click “System” in the left side menu.
-8. Click “Reboot” in the dropdown menu.
-9. Click OK when prompted.
-10. Wait about one minute for the router to reboot.
-You will see the computer LED flashing on the router when it is ready.
-Refresh your browser to reenter the GUI.
-If the firmware update was successful, you will see the current firmware version in very small letters and numbers at the top left of the screen.

 **4. Upload Configuration**